NVIDIA/nv-ingest/helm/README.md

   --client_port=7670
 ```

-You can also use NV-Ingest's python client API to interact with the service running in the cluster.
-Use the same host and port as in the above nv-ingest-cli example.
+You can also use NV-Ingest's Python client API to interact with the service running in the cluster.
+Use the same host and port as in the previous nv-ingest-cli example.

 ## Parameters